hpehl/kotlinjs-talk/ecosystem/README.md

 # Kotlin/JS Talk - Ecosystem

-Uses serialization, HTML DSL and Ktor client to get a user from https://randomuser.me/.
+Uses serialization, typesafe HTML and Ktor client to get and show a random user from https://randomuser.me/.

 ## Run